HumanCellAtlas/dcp-community/rfcs/text/0004-dss-deletion-process.md

 3) The users makes a second request that included the confirmation code.
 This starts the deletion process.

-4) After the deletion request has been confirmed the DSS places **tombstones** in the underlying storage system(S3 or GCP bucket).
-For a **logical deletion** request, tombstones are placed for all bundles mentioned in the requests response.
-For **physical deletion** requests, tombstones are placed for all files and bundles mentioned in the request response.
+4) After the deletion request has been confirmed, the DSS places **tombstones** in the underlying storage system (S3 or GCP bucket).
+For a **logical deletion** request, tombstones are placed for all bundles mentioned in the response to the deletion request.
+   For **physical deletion** requests, tombstones are placed for all files and bundles mentioned in the response to the deletion request.
 The tombstone's content is as follows:

    ```JSON
    { "reason": "<reason>",
      "details": "<additional info>",